angular/angular/adev/src/content/tools/cli/build-system-migration.md

       ...
       "define": {
           "SOME_NUMBER": "5",
-          "ANOTHER": "''this is a string literal, note the extra single quotes'", "REFERENCE": "globalThis.someValue.noteTheAbsentSingleQuotes"
+          "ANOTHER": "'this is a string literal, note the extra single quotes'", "REFERENCE": "globalThis.someValue.noteTheAbsentSingleQuotes"
       }
     }